"Extra! Extra! Read all about it!"

 The food pantry at the New Hope UMC also receives extra blessings from surrounding congregations during this time of the year.
 Recently, members of the Freeman Lutheran Church (rural Ferryville) donated 957 pounds of turkeys and hams to the food pantry to be distributed to area families during the Thanksgiving holiday.
 Other area congregations also help the pantry by collecting donations as their monthly or quarterly missions.
 So while the food pantry is based in the New Hope UMC, it is empowered by many others to amplify it's reach across southwestern Vernon and northwestern Crawford counties.
 Thank you to everyone who supports the New Hope UMC Food Pantry through your prayers, donations, and hard work!
 Together, we are making an impact in the fight against hunger right here in the Driftless Region!

-Reminders: The Coin Toss
+Reminders: The Cure

 by Ardith Hoff